Infroid-Coder/PeththaScript/README.md

 Download the complete folder as a zip file.
 Extract the zip file to anywhere on your device.
 And you're ready to go.

 ### 2. Creating Your First File
 Open the extracted folder in your preferred code editor.
-Create a new file with the extention `.pet`.
+Create a new file with the extention `.peth`.
 It is recommended not to use spaces in the file name.
 However, using spaces is also fine if wanted.
 The format for the file name is give below.

 ```
 [filename].peth